 b) DER(n=1).

-c) This measurement is obtained by measuring the time interval for every successful inter gNB handover executions procedure per S-NSSAI between the receipt by the source NG-RAN from the target NG-RAN of UE CONTEXT RELEASE [13] over Xn, or, if handover is performed via NG, the receipt of UE CONTEXT RELEASE COMMAND [11] from AMF and the sending of a RRCReconfiguration message triggering the Uu handover from the source NG-RAN to the UE over a granularity period using DER, for legacy handovers.
+c) This measurement is obtained by measuring the time interval for every successful inter gNB handover executions procedure per S-NSSAI between the receipt by the source NG-RAN from the target NG-RAN of UE CONTEXT RELEASE TS 38.423 [13] over Xn, or, if handover is performed via NG, the receipt of UE CONTEXT RELEASE COMMAND TS 38.413 [11] from AMF and the sending of a RRCReconfiguration message triggering the Uu handover from the source NG-RAN to the UE over a granularity period using DER, for legacy handovers.
 The high tide mark of this time will be stored in a gauge, the gauge shall be reinitialised at the beginning of each granularity period.

 d) Each measurement is an integer value, in milliseconds.